 Since January 2021, he has been a Postdoctoral Research Fellow at LMS in conjunction with the AMB Lab.
 He is currently focussed on developing active techniques for microdroplet and cell manipulation, utilising microfluidic valves and surface acoustic waves.
 In collaboration with the AMB Lab, he is working on developing a droplet microfluidic platform to resolve and quantify the interaction mechanisms of sperm with soft curved interfaces.

-In my spare time I enjoy physical activities such as cooking, watching movies, running and sweating it out in the gym.
-I love history and learning different cultures and whenever I have enough time I usually pack my bag and travel to new places to explore the world.
+In his spare time Mahraz enjoys physical activities such as cooking, watching movies, running and sweating it out in the gym.
+He loves history and learning different cultures and whenever he has enough time, he usually packs his bag and travels to new places to explore the world.

 - S. Agnihotri, M.R.
 Raveshi, R. Bhardwaj, A. Neild.
 Microfluidic Valves for Selective On-chip Droplet Splitting at Multiple Sites.
 Langmuir 2020, 36, 5, 1138-1146

 - M. R. Raveshi, S. N. Agnihotri, M. Sesen, R. Bhardwaj, A. Neild.
 Selective droplet splitting using single layer microfluidic valves.
 Sensors and Actuators B: Chemical, 292: 233-240 (2019)

 - S. N. Agnihotri, M. R. Raveshi, R. Bhardwaj, A. Neild.
 Droplet breakup at the entrance to a bypass channel in a microfluidic system.
 Phys.
 Rev. Applied 11, 034020

 - M.R.
 Raveshi, “Non-Fourier Heat conduction in an Exponentially Graded Slab”, Journal of Applied Mechanics and Technical Physics, Vol. 57, no. 2, pp. 326-336, 2016.